-You have heard evidence of acts of the defendant other the nan those charged in the indictment.
-Specifically, .
-You may consider this evidence only on the questions of You should consider this evidence only for this limited purpose.
+You have heard evidence of acts of the defendant other than those charged in the indictment.
+Specifically, You may consider this evidence only on the questions of You should consider this evidence only for this limited purpose.
 You have heard evidence that have been convicted of crimes.
-You may consider this evidence of only in deciding whether the testimony of any of these witnesses is truthful in whole, in part, or not at all.
-You may not consider this evidence for any other purpose.
-You have heard [reputation/opinion] evidence about the c for truthfulness [or untruthfulness].
-You evidence in deciding the weight that you will give to testimony.
-Coolintoiry.
+You may consider this evidence only in deciding whe ther the testimony of any of these witnesses is truthful in whole, in part, or not at all.
+Y ou may not consider this evidence for any other purpose.
+You have heard evidence that the defendant has been convicted of crimes.
+You may consider this evidence only in deciding whether the defendant's testimony is truthful in whole, in part, or not at all.
+You may not consider it for any other purpose.
+A conviction of another crime is not evidence of the defenda nt's guilt of the crime for which the defendant now is charged.
+You have heard [reputation/opinion] evidence about the character trait of for truthfulness [or untruthfulness].
+You should consider this evidence in deciding the weight that you will give to's testi 9